wizard-chess-master/wizardchessmaster/replit.md

 # Overview

 **Wizard Chess Duel** is a full-stack TypeScript application featuring a 10x10 chess variant with magical wizards.
-It offers local multiplayer and AI opponent modes, all within a comprehensive medieval fantasy theme.
+It offers AI opponent modes within a comprehensive medieval fantasy theme.
+Online multiplayer has been temporarily disabled due to functionality issues and will be re-enabled later.
 The project aims to provide an engaging and visually immersive chess experience with advanced AI capabilities and a robust monetization framework.

 Key features include:
 - A unique 10x10 board with custom wizard pieces.